Summary

 5. Use Descriptive Links and HTML Labels

-Descriptive links tell a viewer where a link will lead them to.
+Descriptive links tell viewers where a link will lead them.
 HTML labels indicate what the function of a button is.

 For example, an “x” sign indicates clicking on it will close the pop-up.